cgoncalves94/entity-recognition-frontend/README.md

 ## Conclusion

-The NLP Frontend for Tech Entity Recognition enhances the backend's capabilities by providing an intuitive interface for text submission and user interaction.
+The Frontend for Tech Entity Recognition enhances the backend's capabilities by providing an intuitive interface for text submission and user interaction.
 It leverages modern web technologies and CI/CD practices for efficient development and deployment, offering a comprehensive solution for technology analysis through NLP.